kevoy2/CSC-SWE-Lingo_Master_Coders/README.md

 15. Website Settings (In-Progress)

 # Web Application Dependencies:
-The web application must connect to the Supabase database using the .env file, which is not available through our GitHub repository.
+- The web application must connect to the Supabase database using the .env file, which is not available through our GitHub repository.
 However, it will be included in the zip file for the final submission.
+- The contact email is a bonus feature.
+It is run through EmailJS which is a third-party software.